 An icon of American industry, Ford Motor Company is one of the most recognizable brands in the world.
-The last several decades have brought numerous lawsuits from people exposed to asbestos through Ford automobile parts.
-Many of those exposed later developed devastating illnesses like mesothelioma and lung cancer.
+Ford used asbestos in many of its automotive parts for decades, which led to exposure, illness, and resulting lawsuits.
+Mechanics who worked on Ford brakes and clutches had the highest risks of exposure and of developing devastating illnesses like mesothelioma and lung cancer.

 In 1903, Henry Ford founded the Ford Motor Company with the help of several investors.
-At the time, automobiles were considered newfangled machines, and many were convinced they would catch on.
+It was one of the earliest automotive companies and the first to make mass-produced vehicles.

 Automobile manufacturing is one of many industries that commonly used asbestos.
 Asbestos is a mineral that naturally insulates against heat and fire.

 These properties made asbestos a desirable ingredient in parts that might overheat and fail from friction.
-Ford used asbestos in components of its clutches and brakes for many years.
-It also used asbestos in:
+Ford and its parts suppliers used asbestos in these components:

 - Transmission components